aetrion-music/aetrion-modular/README.md

 **Poly Channels** - changes the number of notes (maximum polyphony channels) each step can store (default = 5)

 **Dynamic Poly Channels** - changes the number of poly channels of the gate output so that each step will reflekt the number of notes played into it. this is an experimental feature that may cause clicks and pops depending on the attached voice/adsr setup.

-**Step Knob Offset Mode** - note that the step knob no longer "animates" so you can easily change the offset during playback.

 **Skip partial clock** - Changes clock behavior. if set to "yes" any change in step or gate out is "delayed" until the next full clock. relevant if you want to reset the sequence "locked to tempo".